getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

 ## What is Tracing?

 To begin, a note about what tracing is not: Tracing is not profiling.
-Though the goals of profiling and tracing overlap quite a bit, and though they are both tools which can be used to diagnose problems in your application, they differ both in terms of what they measure and how the data is recorded.
+Though the goals of profiling and tracing overlap quite a bit, and though they can both be used to diagnose problems in your application, they differ in terms of what they measure and how the data is recorded.

 A [profiler](https://en.wikipedia.org/wiki/Profiling_(computer_programming)) may measure any number of aspects of an application's operation: the number of instructions executed, the amount of memory being used by various processes, the amount of time a given function call takes, and many more.
 The resulting profile is a statistical summary of these measurements.